Canada Visitor Visa

 How to Apply for a Visitor Visa Extension

-If you’re currently in Canada and want to stay longer than six months, you should apply for an extension.
+You should apply for an extension if you’re in Canada and want to stay longer than six months.
 You can apply either online or on paper.
 It’s faster and easier to apply online; paper application is only necessary if, for some reason, you can’t apply online.

 First, you must have an online IRCC account to apply.